MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 You can create a checked build for your C and C++ programs with ASAN turned on and run in your test harness.
 As your tests exercise the code paths in your app looking for bugs, you'll also find out if those code paths harbor memory safety issues.
 And without interfering with the tests.

 Afterwards, you get a summary of the memory issues.
 With COE, you can compile and deploy an existing application into limited production to find memory safety issues.
-You can run the checked build for days to fully exercise the code, although the app will run slower due to the ASAN instrumentation.
+You can run the checked build for days to fully exercise the code, although the app runs slower due to the ASAN instrumentation.

 You can use this feature to create a new shipping gate.
 That is, if all your existing tests pass, but this new feature reports a memory safety error or a leak, don’t ship the new code or integrate it into a parent branch.